List of awards and nominations received by Eddie Redmayne

 English actor Eddie Redmayne has received multiple accolades for his film, television and stage performances.
-His major nominations include two Academy Awards, three British Academy Film Awards, two Golden Globe Awards, three Laurence Olivier Awards, five Screen Actors Guild Awards, and one Tony Award, with a win each at the Academy Awards, the British Academy Film Awards, the Tony Awards, and the Golden Globes, and two wins each at the Laurence Olivier Awards and the Screen Actors Guild Awards.
+His major nominations include two Academy Awards, three British Academy Film Awards, two Golden Globe Awards, three Laurence Olivier Awards, five Screen Actors Guild Awards, and three Tony Awards, with a win each at the Academy Awards, the British Academy Film Awards, the Tony Awards, and the Golden Globes, and two wins each at the Laurence Olivier Awards and the Screen Actors Guild Awards.

 In 2010, he won a Laurence Olivier Award and a Tony Award for Best Supporting Actor for his performance in Red, and in 2014, he won the Academy Award, Screen Actors Guild Award, British Academy Film Award, and Golden Globe Award for Best Actor in a Leading Role for his performance as Stephen Hawking in The Theory of Everything.